hirnzuchter/face-similarity/README.md

 functions, which greatly simplify this.
 This model was trained on google images of celebrities, and google images of searches of less-known names.
 My thoughts are that searches of less-known names are more likely to produce images of different people.
+The google images are produced using my RIG("Retrieve Images on Google") module.
 ## Usage
 ### Engineering
 If you want to play around with the model construction, you will have to: